araddon/qlbridge/README.md

-QLBridge - a Go SQL Runtime Engine
+QLBridge - Go SQL Runtime Engine
 ====================================================

-A SQL execution engine for embedded use as a library for Sql OR sql-Like functionality.
+A SQL execution engine for embedded use as a library for SQL or SQL-Like functionality.
-Hackable, add datasources, functions.
+Hackable, add datasources ("Storage" can be rest apis, or anything), and add functions.
 See usage in https://github.com/dataux/dataux a federated Sql Engine mysql-compatible with backends (Elasticsearch, Google-Datastore, Mongo, Cassandra, Files).

 [![Code Coverage](https://codecov.io/gh/araddon/qlbridge/branch/master/graph/badge.svg)](https://codecov.io/gh/araddon/qlbridge)